 Out of the quirky alien cast hobbling around in this episode (including the noble tree-woman Jabe, who dies a horrible, tragic death), the Lady Cassandra is easily the most memorable member.
 Cassandra is basically your typically camp, flamboyant and saucy diva / socialite, except she’s a sheet of talking skin, and Zoe Wanamaker clearly has a lot of fun hamming it up as the character.
 Cassandra knows how to play to a crowd and she tries her best to appear hospitable and personable, but beneath her cheery exterior lies a lot of unpleasantness.
 Tying into Russell’s commentary on the frivolity of the rich and wealthy, Cassandra is obsessively vain and has tried way too hard to conform to her own self-imposed beauty standards out of insecurity.
 She’s altered her body with so many plastic surgeries for centuries that she’s not even recognizable as being human anymore, not that she would ever admit that.
 She’s also determined to keep herself ‘pure’ as the rest of humanity changes and evolves and becomes ‘mongrels’, a remarkable bit of cognitive dissonance that Rose does not hesitate to point out.
 With that in mind, Cassandra is a pretty obvious suspect for what’s happening on Platform One, even if she tries to make the obviously evil robot monks her fall guys.
 As it turns out, Cassandra is a greedy psychopath who tried to have the richest aliens in the universe killed so she can cash in on their deaths and maintain her slavishly expensive lifestyle.
 She also tries to kill Rose, for no reason other than Rose personally pissing her off.
 Cassandra receives a karmic demise at the end of this episode, but despite what it appears, this is not the last we’ll see of her.
 Cassandra will make her glorious return in “New Earth” the following season, an episode that gives David Tennant and Billie Piper a chance to chew so much scenery.

 The production values for “The End Of The World” are pretty good by Series 1 standards.
-The CGI has noticeably aged better than it’s use in the last episode, and the direction by Euros Lynn is frequently captivating, flaunting all the different areas of Platform One as it orbits the Earth in space.
+The CGI has noticeably aged better than its use in the last episode, and the direction by Euros Lynn is frequently captivating, flaunting all the different areas of Platform One as it orbits the Earth in space.
 After the first episode was set entirely in London, RTD wanted the second episode to be a big one as the show journeyed into space and gave the audience it’s first taste of the scale of Whoniverse, so he apparently blew through most of the season’s budget doing justice to all the warranted special effects in this episode.
 It’s why the CGI in some of the other episodes can look pretty rough and unpolished.
 The costume designers went to town thinking up weird, colorful and extravagant designs for the alien guests at Platform One.
 “Doctor Who’s” episodes set in the future usually wind up focusing on future humans, so it’s nice to see one centered around a bizarre conglomeration of diverse aliens for a change.
 Murray Gold’s score is again rousing and pleasant: the wavering, psychedelic and electronic “Cassandra’s Waltz” sounds like a classic piece of 60’s sci-fi music and is a nice touch throughout the episode, helping the whole adventure to feel a bit off-kilter.
-Most notably, “The End Of The World” sees the debut of Rose Tyler’s leitmotif, “Rose’s Theme“, a soft piece of piano music that I find very enchanting.
-Fans sometimes describe the writing in the RTD era as resembling a soap opera, and “Rose’s Theme” definitely feels soapish and larger than life.
-Mostly, I love how bittersweet it is.
+Most notably, “The End Of The World” sees the debut of Rose Tyler’s leitmotif, “Rose’s Theme“, a soft piece of piano music that I find very enchanting, romantic and bittersweet.
 Rose learned in this episode that she should enjoy everything life has to offer her, because nothing lasts forever.
 Her adventures with the Doctor in Series 1 and 2, seeing the universe, were the best times of her life and that came to an end too eventually, so “Rose’s Theme” feels like a complete musical journey of beauty, joy and sadness.
 My favorite use of it is probably Rose saying goodbye to Mickey at the end of “The Age of Steel“.

 * “You lot, you spend all your time thinking about dying, like you’re going to get killed by eggs or beef or global warming or asteroids.
 But you never take time to imagine the impossible, that maybe you survive.
 This is the year five point five slash apple slash twenty six.
 Five billion years in your future, and this is the day… wait, hold on.
 This is the day the sun expands.
 Welcome to the end of the world”.